Wok

-A wok (鑊 (huò, 镬)) is a deep round-bottomed cooking pan of Chinese origin.
-It is believed to be derived from the South Asian karahi.
+A wok (鑊 (huò, 镬)) is a deep round-bottomed cooking pan of either indigenous Chinese origin or derived from the South Asian karahi.
 It is common in Greater China, and similar pans are found in parts of East, South and Southeast Asia, as well as being popular in other parts of the world.

 Woks are used in a range of Chinese cooking techniques, including stir frying, steaming, pan frying, deep frying, poaching, boiling, braising, searing, stewing, making soup, smoking and roasting nuts.
 Wok cooking is often done with utensils called chǎn (spatula) or sháo (ladle) whose long handles protect cooks from high heat.
-The uniqueness of wok cooking is conveyed by the Cantonese term wohkhei: "breath of the wok".
+The uniqueness of wok cooking includes the Cantonese tradition of wok hei, "breath of the wok".

 History

-The origin of the wok is unclear, but most scholars believe it originated from the karahi, as well as the Southeast Asian kuali (believed to be the etymology of Mandarin 𡆇).
+The origin of the wok is unclear, with both an indigenous origin theory and a South/Southeast Asian origin theory.
+In the indigenous origin theory scholars believe the Wok to have originated from ancient Chinese cooking pots that are at least 3000 years old.
+Wilkinson in his 2012 book Chinese history: a new manual, believes the wok evolved from an ancient prehistoric cooking pot called the fu, a round bottom multi-purpose cooking pot.In the South/Southeast Asian origin theory scholars believe it originated from the karahi, as well as the Southeast Asian kuali (believed to be the etymology of Mandarin 鑊).
 These cooking vessels are universal in South and Southeast Asian cuisine for stewing and quick evaporation.
 They likely entered China via Central Asia from India where it evolved into the wok.

 In his 1988 book The Food of China, E.N.
 Anderson writes:

 Wok is a Cantonese word; the Mandarin is Guō.
 The wok appears to be a rather recent acquisition as Chinese kitchen furniture goes; it has been around for only two thousand years.
 The first woks are little pottery models on the pottery stove models in Han Dynasty tombs.
-Since the same sort of pan is universal in India and Southeast Asia, where it is known as a Kuali in several languages, I strongly suspect borrowing [of the word] (probably from India via Central Asia)--kuo must have evolved from some word close to Kuali.
+Since the same sort of pan is universal in India and Southeast Asia, where it is known as a Kuali in several languages, I strongly suspect borrowing [of the word] (probably from India via Central Asia) — kuo must have evolved from some word close to Kuali.

 The first possible depictions of woks in China appeared in the Han dynasty (c.
-202 BCE - 220 CE).
+202 BCE – 220 CE).
 But these are conjectural, since these "woks" were made of clay and were only used to dry grains.
-Metal woks only started to appear in China in the Ming dynasty (1368 - 1644), where it was first used for stir frying (an original Han Chinese innovation).
+Metal woks only started to appear in China in the Ming dynasty (1368–1644), where it was first used for stir frying (an original Han Chinese innovation).